josevcm/nfc-laboratory/README.md

 ### Symbol detection

  For the detection of each symbol the value of each correlation is evaluated in the appropriate instants according to the synchronization.
+The number of samples per symbol is defined as N and must be calculated before starting the process knowing the sampling frequency and symbol duration.

  The correlation process begins with the calculation of the S0 and S1 values that represent the basic symbols subsequently used to discriminate between the NFC patterns X, Y, Z, E, D and F, as shown below.